 Crew Connection: What was your favorite session or speaker?

 Ashley LaRocque: Jay Hunt, the Chief Creative Officer for Channel 4.
-She was candid, funny, and brought a whole new perspective on how to encourage innovation in the development world that not only applies to managers in any industry but breaks barriers in the broadcast world.
-She encouraged an environment of fearless brainstorming where higher-ups exude support to pitch ideas that may fail at first, but thrive in the long run.
+She was candid, funny, and brought a whole new perspective on how to encourage innovation in the developing world that not only applies to managers in any industry but breaks barriers in the broadcast world.
+She encouraged an environment of fearless brainstorming where higher-ups exude support to pitch ideas that may fail at first but thrive in the long run.
 Channel 4 executive development is in the trenches with their developers and it has paid off with a progressive programming lineup that has catapulted Channel 4 to the front of European television.